PENN TRAFFORD BASKETBALL ASSOCIATION

 RULES AND PROCEDURES

 1-2 Practice and game schedules will be provided to each team.
 The number of practices and games will be based upon available gym time to PTBA.
 Since gym time is limited, coaches and players should make every reasonable effort to attend as scheduled.
 If a coach can not use his/her scheduled time, it is his/her responsibility to make arrangements to switch with another team.
 If this does not solve the problem, coaches MUST contact his/her Coordinator.
 Cancellations of practices/games will not be rescheduled.
 School closings due to inclement weather will automatically result in cancellation of that day’s practice/games.
-The Coordinator will notify coaches about Saturday cancellations due to weather.
+The Coordinator will notify coaches about Saturday and Sunday cancellations due to weather.

 1-4 Coaches who are scheduled for the first game of the day must obtain keys and open the gym according to established league procedures.
 Coaches who are scheduled for the last game of the evening are responsible for closing up the gym.
 This includes pushing in all bleachers, turning off the scoreboard, putting the clock back into the storage room and turning off the lights.
 All doors must be closed tightly and locked.
 See Gym Opening/Closing Procedures if you have questions.

-1-5 No jewelry (earrings, chains, bracelets, etc) is allowed to be worn by a player during practices or games.
+1-5 No jewelry (earrings, chains, bracelets, etc) are allowed to be worn by a player during practices or games.
 Medical bracelets or medals must be taped down.
 Safety glasses are recommended, but are not mandatory.
 Any eye glasses MUST be secured by a strap in order to participate in practices or games.

 1-6 Coaches must immediately report any signs of vandalism, equipment damage or school/gym damage to their Coordinator.